matt-moline/online-news-popularity/README.md

 By building a predictive model, we aim to provide insights into the attributes that make a news article more likely to be shared, thus helping publishers optimize their content for better reach and engagement.

-### **Data Description**
+### Data Description

-The dataset used in this project, the **Online News Popularity** dataset, consists of 39,644 observations of news articles from various publishers.
+The dataset used in this project is located in the `data` directory:
+- `data/OnlineNewsPopularity.csv`: The Online News Popularity dataset, which contains 39,644 observations of news articles from various publishers.
 Each article is characterized by 61 features, including:

 -   **Content Attributes**: Word count, title length, presence of specific keywords, etc.
 -   **Metadata**: Day of the week published, category of news (e.g., technology, lifestyle), etc.